martin-yeti/devops-armory/README.md

 # devops-armory
 Rust toolset to improve DevOps work
+It is based on russh and toml library.

 ## How does it work ?
 It uses toml file as the source data.
 It is parsed via toml_parser - in case toml file is malformed it will throw error where exactly problem occurs.